IReaderorg/IReader/README.md

-# InfiniteBook
+# Infinity

-InfiniteBook is a free and open source applicaiton for Android.
+Infinity is a free and open source applicaiton for Android.

 ## License